Home

 Developed by the University of Missouri, at Columbia, Mobuff was developed for better cold hardiness than the popular Prairie or 609 varieties.
 Other characteristics include:

-• MoBuff must be started vegetavively.
+• MoBuff is a female variety that must be started vegetavively.

 • Faster green-up in spring than other warm season grasses, including some varieties of Buffalo grass, Bermudagrass and Zoysia.

-• MoBuff holds the longest cold-hardiness record in Central Missouri of any major Buffalo grass variety.
+• MoBuff holds the "longest cold-hardiness record in Central Missouri of any major Buffalo grass variety".

-"Legacy" Variety
+"Legacy" Variety (For Northern States)

 • One of the more beautiful buffalo grass varieties.